-Days 1 & 2 – Livingstone: On arrival in Livingstone, you will be transferred to Tongabezi Lodge, set on a bend in the Zambezi River some 20 km upstream from Victoria Falls.
-This will be your base to explore the famous falls and perhaps some of the adrenaline activities on offer such as bungee jumping, white water rafting, and micro lighting – available for an extra charge.
-On Day 2, enjoy activities offered by your lodge.
-Meals start with dinner on Day 1.
-Overnights at Tongabezi Lodge.
-(B, L, D, Dr)
+Day 1 – Livingstone: On arrival in Livingstone, you will be transferred to Thorntree River Lodge.
+The lodge is set in Zambia’s Mosi-Oa-Tunya National Park, just a short distance from the famous Victoria Falls.
+This will be your base to explore the famous falls and perhaps some of the adrenaline activities on offer such as bungee jumping, white water rafting and micro lighting – available for an extra charge.
+Dinner and overnight at Thorntree River Lodge.

 Days 3, 4, & 5 – Lower Zambezi National Park: Today, fly to Lower Zambezi National Park.
 The game-viewing in the Lower Zambezi is surpassed only by the beauty of the views.
 With the steep escarpment behind you and the Zambezi in front, few fail to be moved by this park.
 Activities are varied and with three days here one should try to experience as much as possible.
 Morning and afternoon drives or walks are always offered but it is essential to spend at least some of your time on the water itself.
-Sunset drifts are an option, and for the more adventurous, a paddle in canoes along one of the many channels frequented by hippo, elephant, and buck.
+Sunset boat rides are an option, and for the more adventurous, a paddle in canoes along one of the many channels frequented by hippo, elephant and buck.
 You can also try your hand at fishing for tiger fish and other species.
-Meals and overnights at Chongwe River Lodge or similar.
-(B, L, D, Dr)
+Meals and overnights at Sausage Tree Camp.

 Days 6 & 7 – South Luangwa National Park: Today, fly to Mfuwe in South Luangwa National Park.
 This park is known for its elephants and is perhaps the best park in Africa to observe leopards in their natural environment.
 After brunch you will take an afternoon game drive, followed by another full day of game drives.
-Overnights Kapani Lodge.
-(B, L, D, Dr)
+Meals and overnights Kapani Lodge.

 Kakuli means old buffalo bull – it was the nickname affectionately given to Norman Carr by the local people of the Valley.
 This beautiful camp has four traditional walk-in safari tents each with en-suite bathrooms made with natural materials.
 The bar and dining chitenje (lounge) are constructed of reed and thatch forming the center point of camp.
 The entire camp is on an elevated stretch of riverbank overlooking a wide grazing lawn, which follows the Luangwa River until it meets the confluence of the Luwi River.